CNN Philippines Network News

-CNN Philippines Network News, (titled as CNN Philippines Network News with Pia Hontiveros for its weekday broadcasts) or simply Network News was the first flagship evening newscast of CNN Philippines.
-It aired seven days a week at 6:00pm PST.
+CNN Philippines Network News (titled as CNN Philippines Network News with Pia Hontiveros for its weekday broadcasts) or simply Network News (formerly Solar Network News) was a Philippine television news broadcasting show broadcast by Talk TV, Solar News Channel, 9TV and CNN Philippines.
+Anchored by Pia Hontiveros for weekdays and Mai Rodriguez for weekends.
+It aired from June 18, 2012 to March 26, 2017, replacing RPN NewsWatch (in-house news programs) and was replaced by News Night and Newsroom Weekend.
+The newscast aired seven days a week at 6:00 PM (PST).

-The program's 60-minute weekday broadcast was anchored by the network's chief correspondent Pia Hontiveros and a 30-minute weekend edition was anchored by Mai Rodriguez.

-CNN Philippines Network News premiered on June 18, 2012, as Solar Network News and ended on March 26, 2017, after almost five years under different incarnations.

 Background

 As a weekday newscast

-The newscast was first known as Solar Network News and was launched on June 18, 2012, on Talk TV, by then aired on SBN UHF Channel 21, as a result of the formation as Solar Television Network's news and current affairs division, which in turn was brought by privatization of Radio Philippines Network (RPN) by Solar Entertainment.
-It was carried over upon the channel's rebranding as Solar News Channel in October 30, with its graphics updated on January 7, 2013.
+The newscast was first known as Solar Network News and was launched on June 18, 2012, on Talk TV, by then aired on SBN UHF Channel 21, as a result of the formation as Solar Television Network's news and current affairs department, which in turn was brought by privatization of Radio Philippines Network (RPN) by Solar Entertainment.
+It was carried over upon the channel's rebranding as Solar News Channel in October 30, with its graphics updated on January 1, 2013.

-Solar Network News was simulcasted on Radio Philippines Network (by then affiliated by Solar Entertainment-operated ETC) from October 30, 2012, until January 11, 2013, after RPN ceased production of its evening newscast RPN NewsWatch due to the retrenchment of the program's production team and other employees of the privatized network.
-The simulcast, however, was given to Solar Nightly News (which is at the mid-evening timeslot) on January 14 onwards to allow the via satellite broadcast of American Idol season 12 to Free TV (over-the-air) viewers.
-The original plan was to limit the AI "via satellite" broadcast to cable viewers while RPN would continue to air the newscast at 6pm.
+Solar Network News was simulcasted on Radio Philippines Network (by then affiliated by Solar Entertainment-operated ETC; now SolarFlix) from October 30, 2012, until January 11, 2013, after RPN ceased production of its afternoon newscast RPN NewsWatch due to the retrenchment of the program's production team and other employees of the privatized network.
+The simulcast, however, was given to Solar Nightly News (which is at the mid-evening timeslot) on January 14 onwards to allow the via satellite broadcast of the twelfth season of American Idol to free TV (over-the-air) viewers.
+The original plan was to limit the AI "via satellite" broadcast to cable viewers while RPN would continue to air the newscast at 6:00 PM.
 On December 1, 2013, Solar News Channel switched its affiliation to RPN, making it a program at its own right.

-Solar Network News dropped the Solar branding on July 21, 2014, upon the impending acquisition of Solar Television Network (which turned into Nine Media Corporation) to the ALC Group of Companies a month later, with a new titlecard and graphic introduced on August 25, 2014, following channel's rebrand to 9TV.
+Solar Network News dropped the Solar branding on July 21, 2014, upon the impending acquisition of Solar Television Network (now Nine Media Corporation) to the ALC Group of Companies a month later, with a new title card and graphics introduced on August 25, 2014, following channel's rebrand to 9TV.
 The current incarnation was launched on March 16, 2015, in line with the launch of CNN Philippines along with a CNN-themed graphics and a revamped news studio.
 On March 24, 2017, CNN Philippines Network News officially ended its weeknight run.